Well Water Rhino

 Copper-Zinc & Mineral Stone

-reduces chlorine, water soluble heavy metals, and scale and inhibits bacteria and algae growth.
+reduces scale and water soluble heavy metals while inhibiting bacteria and algae growth.

 Activated Carbon Filter

 reduces herbicides, pesticides and other chemical compounds that may be present.

 reduces any remaining sediment and organic particles.

 further protects against bacteria and viruses that could be present in your water.